 In any trucking accident, the weight of the tractor-trailer should be inspected to see if it was in violation of state and federal law.
 If so, the driver may be liable for damages that result.

-Contact our trucking accident attorneys today to set up a free consultation
+Contact our truck accident attorneys today to set up a free consultation

 The personal injury attorneys at Stein & Shulman are experienced in truck accident claims.
 We know how to determine if a truck was carrying an excessive load when it caused an accident.
 To schedule your free consultation, call 312-422-0506 today.